What is matriculate?

 Head Advising Fellows are volunteers who receive a monetary stipend and have the opportunity to receive course credit and/or work study if offered by their college.

-The Head Advising Fellow application to serve the Class of 2020 at all partner institutions will open in late 2018.
+The Head Advising Fellow application to serve the Class of 2020 at all partner institutions is currently open, and applications will be reviewed on a rolling basis through June 1st.
+Click HERE to apply!

 Advising Fellow Leadership Team